The most emotion in 1 km²

 3. Architectural video projections

-In the evening, all year long, eight building façades serve as architectural “screens” on which artistic videos are projected, establishing Montreal as an international leader in digital arts.
+In the evening, all year long, six building façades serve as architectural “screens” on which artistic videos are projected, establishing Montreal as an international leader in digital arts.

 The projection zones were defined with the architectural elements of the façades in mind.
 These elements are integrated into the videos themselves during their creation.
 The technology provided allows artists to focus entirely on the creation of content, which is regularly renewed throughout the year.
 Projections can be seen from Thursday to Sunday, from dusk onwards.